codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Fix-challenge-2-716b.md

-To run your code, press this button {Run the code}(python run-user.py 4-fix/fix2.py)
+To run your code, press this button {Run the code}(python3 run-user.py 4-fix/fix2.py)

 {Check It!|assessment}(test-3617130863)